TAbdiukov/CCSP-Mnemonics/README.md

 ### How to develop a datacenter

 Step 1: Redundancy is key
-Step 2: Add LOTS of extra-redundant cables
+Step 2: Add LOTS of cables everywhere
 Step 3: ????????
 Step 4: PROFIT!